Ketosis vs. Ketoacidosis: What’s the Difference?

 Any nurse knows that ketones are bad, right?
 So what is all the hype over eating plans that induce ketosis?
 And why are ketones being labeled neuroprotective or referred to as good metabolic fuel?

 Ketone body production, which occurs during the consumption of a low carbohydrate diet, is called physiological ketosis or nutritional ketosis.
-This is not the same as ketoacidosis, which happens when there is a lack of insulin and an abundance of blood glucose.
+This is not the same as ketoacidosis, or diabetic ketoacidosis (DKA), which happens when there is a lack of insulin and an abundance of blood glucose.
 They are related, but not the same.

 Humans with normal metabolic function have an alternative source of fuel to glucose that can be triggered by restricted intake of carbohydrates.
 Fatty acids move from adipose stores and are converted into ketone bodies.
 Ketosis means the presence of ketone bodies in the blood.
 The brain is able to use ketones as an energy source in the form of acetoacetate and B-hydroxybutyrate.
 This process uses ketones to fuel the body in the absence of food.
 (1)